 Second, belongingness concerns might motivate secrecy.
 Belongingness is another salient social motive (Baumeister & Leary, 1995).
 People often keep secret behaviors that they see as counternormative or unusual, and one reason may be fear of ostracism that would follow from discovery of those behaviors.
 This fear is not unfounded; social exclusion is a common way of sanctioning people for behavior perceived as deviant (Ditrich & Sassenberg, 2016; Stamkou, van Kleef, Homan, & Galinsky, 2016).
 To this end, research suggests that people hide stigmatizing information to avoid social exclusion and other negative reactions (e.g., Frijns, Finkenauer, & Keijsers, 2013; Kelly, Klusas, von Weiss, & Kenny, 2001; Stutterheim et al., 2016; Vangelisti, 1994).
-The more people with a concealable stigmatized identity (Quinn & Chaudoir, 2009; Quinn et al., 2014; see also Quinn & Earnshaw, 2011, 2013).
+The more people with a concealable stigmatized identity fear ostracism, the more likely they are to conceal the identity (Quinn & Chaudoir, 2009; Quinn et al., 2014; see also Quinn & Earnshaw, 2011, 2013).